LuizHeenriquee/projeto-spotify/README.md

  <br>

  <p>
-   This project, so far, uses HTML, CSS and the song and playlist codes that Spotify offers through its application.
+   This project, so far, uses HTML, CSS and songs and playlist codes that Spotify offers through its application.
 My objective is to test my skills by working with technologies that I like and am learning.
  </p>

  <br>